inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 #### SETTING UP DATAPROC SPARK AND BIGQUERY
-In the last exercise we took data from gcs modified it and returned it to gcs.
-In this exercise, we'll send the data to BigQuery instead.
+In the last exercise, we retrieved data from Google Cloud Storage (GCS), modified it, and then returned it to GCS.
+In this exercise, we'll output the data to BigQuery instead.

 In order to send the data to bigquery, the script needs to be modified as follows:

-`Step 1` Replace the write at the end of the script with the following, which will write the data to a table to bigquery instead of to a parquet file.
+`Step 1` Replace the write operation at the end of the script with the following.
+This code will write the DataFrame data to a BigQuery table instead of saving it to a Parquet file.
 ```python
 df_result.write.format('bigquery') \
     .option('table', output) \